ADDRESS WORLD SUSTAINABILITY PROBLEMS WITH A Ph.D. IN POPULATION, HEALTH AND PLACE

 MEET SOME OF OUR FACULTY

-Applications to start in the 2018-2019 academic year will open in August 2017 and will be accepted through December 1st.
+Applications to start in the 2018-2019 academic year will open in August 2017 and will be accepted through December 1, 2017.
 View an information session that was recorded on Friday, September 30, 2016 from 3 – 4 pm in the Spatial Sciences Institute conference room, AHF B57J and will be livestreamed.
 To RSVP for the information session or for more information, please email Ken Watson, Spatial Sciences Institute Academic Programs Administrator, or call him at (213) 740-8298.
 View the 2016 information session.

 - conducting research and creating policies and programs needed to promote human well-being and sustainability in the academic, public, private, and not-for-profit sectors;